 An interesting connection I noticed was what I think is a reference to Cain and Abel, below (“And when they shall have passed away, and their very name is forgotten by our children, will not the voice of our brother’s blood cry unto God from the ground?
 And in the Day of Judgment when all past actions will be brought to light, and the despised [Indigenous person] will stand on a level with his now more powerful neighbor, then as poor and as helpless as himself; when the Searcher of Hearts shall demand of us, “Where is thy brother?”, how shall we answer this question, if we make not now one last effort to save them!”).

-This is reminiscent of Quaker Joshua Evans of West Jersey, who visited Dartmouth in 1795 – 55 years earlier – who often preached “something is yet due the [Indigenous people] for land wrongfully taken”, who would compare the blood of Abel, calling out for revenge, to the blood of slaves and [Indigenous people].
+This is reminiscent of Quaker Joshua Evans of West Jersey, who visited Dartmouth in 1795, 55 years earlier, who often preached “something is yet due the [Indigenous people] for land wrongfully taken”.
+He would often compare the blood of Abel, calling out for revenge, to the blood of slaves and [Indigenous people].

-Something else I am keenly interested in, not being a linguist myself (cunning, or otherwise) is the contention that the Mi’kmaq language resembles Hebrew, “especially in the suffixes by which the Personal Pronouns are connected in the Accusative Case, with the Verb.”
+Something else I am interested in is the contention here that the Mi’kmaq language resembles Hebrew, “especially in the suffixes by which the Personal Pronouns are connected in the Accusative Case, with the Verb.”
 Truly fascinating.

 “Drunkenness is fearfully prevalent … though not so much of late years as formerly; and other vices resulting from the proximity of what we proudly call “civilization”, a civilization which too often seeks its own interest and gratification, regardless of either the temporal or spiritual interests of others; caring for neither soul or body.”